Sabre V4: Machine development

 Unable to lease a V4 from any manufacturer, the team decided to build its own bike around a 1994 YZR500 (OWF9) engine, a version generally regarded as one of the best of the YZR designs.
 Standard YZR crankcases and gearbox were used and custom engine internals, exhausts and ignition systems were added letting the engine output some 175 BHP.
 The chassis was designed and manufactured by Sabre Sports Ltd.

-Due to the team's success and presentation in the 250 class, Sabre were invited to step up to the premier 500cc class for 2000.
+Due to the team's success and presentation in the 250 class, Sabre were invited to step up to the premier 500 cc class for 2000.
 Shane Norval was contracted and two new NSR500 V-twins were purchased from Honda.
-The season started well with Shane getting some good results but unfortunately at the Qatar GP he was knocked off by Max Biaggi and broke his arm.
+The season started well with Shane getting some good results but at the Qatar GP he was knocked off by Max Biaggi and broke his arm.
 Over the next two GPs Ron Haslam and Callum Ramsey rode for the team.
 Phil Giles rode for the remainder of the season, with moderate success.

 Having campaigned the V-twin in 2000 Sabre realised they needed more powerful V4 machinery.
 Unable to lease a factory bike the team set about building their own.
 Over the winter of 2000/2001 the Sabre V4 was designed and built in the team's new premises in Essex, England.
 A chassis was built based on the Yamaha YZR of 1994, noted by many as the firm's best design to date.
 YZR crankcases and gearbox were used and custom made engine internals, pipes and ignition were fitted.

 Johan Stigefelt was contracted to ride the new machine.
-The Sabre V4 was wheeled out for the first IRTA test at Estoril, Portugal in April 2001.
+The Sabre V4 was wheeled out for the first IRTA test at Estoril, Portugal, in April 2001.
 The bike performed beyond the team's expectations and lapped within two seconds of the factory bikes.

 Throughout the 2001 season the bike was a great success with Sabre consistently the best performing privateer team.
-The bike was developed further at each Grand Prix but unfortunately the tide was turning against two stroke machinery.
-Plans were announced to phase out the 500cc bikes and replace them with 990cc four stroke machines.
+The bike was developed further at each Grand Prix but the tide was turning against two stroke machinery.
+Plans were announced to phase out the 500 cc bikes and replace them with 990 cc four stroke machines.
 Early indications were that the new four stroke machines would outperform even the best of the factory two strokes and the future looked bleak for a small team on a limited budget.
 More bad news was to follow though as only eleven teams would be franchised for the next five years.
-With Sabre being the last 500cc team to join the World Championships a grid place was not offered for the following year.
+With Sabre being the last 500 cc team to join the World Championships a grid place was not offered for the following year.